Beekeeping in Ukraine: In culture

 The Ukraine National Beekeeping Museum located in Kyiv is one of the world's largest beekeeping museums.
 It contains displays about beekeeping history, hive types, smoker display, art, and other areas of beekeeping.
 The grounds include a library and laboratory for beekeeping.

+The traditional craft of beekeeping in Svatove Raion, Luhansk Oblast has been inscribed in the National Inventory of Elements of the Intangible Cultural Heritage of Ukraine.